Can I get training materials for specimen collection?

 We are adding a new location/program.
 Can we collect samples there, too?

 Yes.
 You can work with your Regional Sales Executive or Regional Account Manager to complete the necessary startup requirements to add a location to your Customer Account.
 He or she will facilitate the startup paperwork, schedule startup supplies, and schedule additional training if necessary.
-Alternatively you may contact our Client Services Call Center at 1-800-511-8427 to start the process.
+Alternatively you may contact Client Services at 1-800-511-8427 to start the process.

 We have had staffing changes.
 What do we do?